Kang Soo-jin (voice actor)

 Kang Soo-jin (born October 19, 1965) is a South Korean voice actor who joined Korean Broadcasting System's voice acting division in 1998.
 He is best known for the roles of Artanis (StarCraft II: Legacy of the Void), Professor Moriarty (Sherlock), Inuyasha (Inuyasha), Dororo (Sgt.
-Frog), (Dibo The Gift Dragon), Shinichi Kudo (Detective Conan) and Monkey D. Luffy (One Piece).
+Frog), Dibo (Dibo The Gift Dragon), Jimmy/Shinichi Kudo (Case Closed/Detective Conan) and Monkey D. Luffy (One Piece).
 He also starred as Saeran Choi in the popular otome game Mystic Messenger.
 He also voiced the announcer for the 2020 Global StarCraft II League Season 3.
+He shares many roles with Japanese voice actor Kappei Yamaguchi.